Q100370: Defining render passes using the RenderOutputDefine node

 Help > Example Projects > Katana 205 - Other Technical Examples > Secondary Images (AOVs)

 3Delight uses a SuperTool to set up AOVs called DlSettings.
-This SuperTool holds 3Delight's render settings and image layers in one node, making it unique when compared to the other renderer OutputChannelDefine nodes.
+This SuperTool holds 3Delight's render settings and image layers inside one node, making it unique when compared to the other renderer OutputChannelDefine nodes.

 For more information on 3Delight's DlSettings SuperTool, please find their documentation below: